FeatureBaseDB/java-pilosa/README.md

 ## Diagnostics

-This library sends client library version, Java runtime version and OS platform name (e.g., linux amd64) to the Pilosa server in the HTTP user agent header.
+This library sends client library version in the HTTP user agent header.
 This information allow us to understand our community better.
 Below is a sample user agent header:
 ```
-User-Agent: java-pilosa/0.8.0-SNAPSHOT java1.8.0_151 linux/amd64
+User-Agent: java-pilosa/0.8.0-SNAPSHOT
 ```